 UNS Energy is a subsidiary of Fortis, Inc., a leader in the North American regulated electric and gas utility industry.
 Fortis primarily provides transmission and distribution services, and few of its subsidiaries own generating resources.
 Fortis’ transmission, distribution, and other energy assets represent 93 percent of its total assets, with the remaining 7 percent associated with generation primarily owned by UNS Energy subsidiaries.

-UNS Energy is the Tucson, ArizonaTEP provides electric service to nearly 424,000 customers in Southern Arizona.
-UniSource, through its operating subsidiary UNS Electric, provides electric service to approximately 96,000 customers in Mohave and Santa Cruz counties.
-The company also delivers natural gas through another operating subsidiary, UNS Gas, to approximately 156,000 customers in northern and southern Arizona.based parent company of Tucson Electric Power (TEP) and UniSource Energy Services.
+UNS Energy is the Tucson, Arizona-based parent company of Tucson Electric Power (TEP) and UniSource Energy Services (UniSource).
+TEP provides electric service to nearly 425,000 customers in Southern Arizona.
+UniSource, through its operating subsidiary UNS Electric (UNSE), provides electric service to approximately 97,000 customers in Mohave and Santa Cruz counties.
+The company also delivers natural gas through another operating subsidiary, UNS Gas, to approximately 157,000 customers in northern and southern Arizona.

 TEP Resource Portfolio Diversification